Frequently asked questions

 - Paid parental leave can only be taken during the child's first year of life.

-Application for paid leave
+Request for paid leave

 - Start and end date of your leave

-- Number of days of leave per week
+- Number of days off per week

 - Your child's date of birth